sinclairzx81/typebox/readme.md

 ### Import

-Import the Type namespace to bring in TypeBox's full type system.
+Import the Type namespace to bring in the full TypeBox type system.
 This is recommended for most users.

 ```typescript
 import { Type, type Static } from '@sinclair/typebox'